 Laura Dixon was awarded a two-year postdoctoral fellowship (2014-2016) at the University of Mississippi Medical Center.
-She will be working with Dr. Viana.
+She will be working with Drs.
+Viana and Tull.
 Congratulations Laura!

 Joe Bardeen was awarded a Career Development Travel Award at the 2013 Anxiety and Depression Association of America conference in San Diego, CA.